Sexism, racism, genderism, ageism? There's been an emoji for everything

 But its origins stem way back to emoticons, where wit and the clever use of symbols like parentheses and colons came together to form similar emotions in a less polished fashion but, in my view, with far more creative interpretation opportunities.

-The scale of the emoji ‘library’ has snowballed since 1999, so much so that by June 2017 the number had risen to 2,666, and continues to rise.
+The scale of the emoji ‘library’ has snowballed since 1999, by June 2017 the number had risen to 2,666, and continues to rise – the latest counts stands at an impressive 3,644.
 But global usage across every platform comes with consistency and QC issues.
 This was spotted by Google when it adopted emojis back in 2007 and decided to tighten things up a bit, briefing the not-for-profit organisation Unicode Consortium to bring them into line.
 As a result, whether you're looking at a PC or a Mac, your emojis should look almost identical, albeit limited in numbers.

 So where do new emojis come from?
+Well, although there’s a chick emoji 🐣 - although ‘born’ in 2010, emojis are developed, not hatched 😉!
 The reality is they could come from you, but you’d better have a pretty water-tight case for why your bikini-wearing two-headed frog would be a valuable addition to the family.
 And although it’s free to submit your idea, taking a quick look at the form on the Unicode emoji website may stem your excitement.
 If you did manage to get one over the line, it could take a few years before you’d even get to see it on a phone near you.
 That said, you may be surprised to hear that only a few hundred are submitted each year, so the odds don’t look quite so bad!

-Mark Davis, co-founder of the Unicode Consortium, heads up the 12-man international emoji subcommittee.
-He likens the approval process to ‘Gringotts in Harry Potter, with goblins working their way through the process in search of an elusive consensus'.
+Mark Davis, co-founder of the Unicode Consortium (which regularly reviews proposals for new emojis), heads up the international emoji subcommittee.
+He likens the approval process to ‘Gringotts in Harry Potter, with goblins working their way through the process in search of an elusive consensus’.

 Up until 2016 it was felt that the range of emojis didn’t represent women equally, in spite of the fact that 78 per cent of women were reporting using emojis, compared to 60 per cent of men.
-But, incredibly, until Google decided to rebalance things recently, every professional emoji was in fact represented by a man.
+But incredibly, until Google decided to rebalance things in 2018, every professional emoji was in fact represented by a man!

 As with its predecessor the emoticon, users will always delight in finding ways to spice up their messaging by reinterpreting elements.
-One emoji that fell afoul of this was the eggplant, blocked by Instagram in 2015 after users began using it to depict parts of the human anatomy.
-Amazingly, the simple banana and peach somehow managed to slip through the net!
+One emoji that fell afoul of this was the eggplant, which was locked by Instagram in 2015 after users began using it to depict parts of the human anatomy.
+Amazingly, the simple banana and peach somehow managed to slip through the net at that time, but have since gained popularity for various reasons…